Skip to Main Content

 Sample Letters

-If you have requested additional verification of the debt or disputed the debt, collection activities must stop until the debt collector provides verification.
+If a person requests additional verification of the debt or disputes the debt, collection activities must stop until the debt collector provides verification.

 Federal Law